Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Starting with a reference point either based in research or potentially your own experience as well as asking about policies or practices will get you a more accurate response.

-## What is/was your work from home policy during COVID-19?
+## What is/was Your Work from home Policy during COVID-19?

 ### Who to Ask:
 Recruiter